-The OSPool aggregates computing resources from across the nation, making this capacity available as a single virtual cluster available for large-scale, distributed High Throughput Computing (dHTC).
-Researchers can submit computational work to the OSPool via access points operated locally to their campuses, or via OSG Connect access points, which serve researchers affiliated with projects at UW-based academic, non-profit, and government institutions.
+Researchers can submit computational work to the OSPool via access points operated locally to their campuses, or via access points operated as part of the OSG Connect service, which serves researchers affiliated with projects at US-based academic, non-profit, and government institutions.

-- Any researcher affiliated with a project at a US-based academic, government, or non-profit institution (via the OSG Connect service).
+- Researcher affiliated with a project at a US-based academic, government, or non-profit institution (via the OSG Connect service).

 What types of work run well on the OSPool?